aces/Loris/CONTRIBUTING.md

 for that version.
 For example, fixing a bug in LORIS version 22 should be sent to the `22.0-release` branch.

-When fixing a bug present in multiple versions of LORIS, send your fix to the oldest version and our team will push the fix forward into other versions.
-For example if you are fixing a bug on LORIS version 21, send it to the `21.0-release` branch and our team will push it forward into `22.0-release`, etc.

 ## Pull Request Title and Description

 To make it easier for reviewers to locate pull requests with which they have